oscarbmo01/pic-as-external-interrupt-pic16f84a/README.md

-# Hello World, PIC16F84A, pic-as compiler
+# External interrupt RB0/INT, PIC16F84A, pic-as compiler

 <img src="img/anime.png" width="20%" title="">

 ## About The Project

-External interrupt RB0/INT for PIC16F84A, compiler pic-as.
+Example of external interrupt used RB0/INT for PIC16F84A, compiler pic-as.

 ### Built with